Odysseus and the Isle of the Mists: Plot

 After receiving visions from Athena (Sonya Salomaa), Odysseus realizes the mysterious woman is not what she seems.
 She uses her powers to transform into Odysseus's wife Penelope (Leah Gibson) and seduces him.
 Her failure to account for Penelope aging since the last time Odysseus saw her makes him realize the illusion, but only after he has sex with her.
 Odysseus and his remaining men realize her true identity: Persephone, the wife of Hades who has been banished to the Isle of the Mists and sealed there by the Hellfire Cross.
 Persephone reveals that the winged creatures are her children by Hades, and that she plans to escape the island with them to rule the world.
 Furthermore, she is now pregnant with a son by Odysseus.

-Odysseus and his men escape to the cave where the Hellfire Cross is sealed and obtain it, however, all but Odysseus and Homer die.
+Odysseus and his men escape to the cave where the Hellfire Cross is sealed and obtain it, but all except Odysseus and Homer die.
 They are confronted by Persephone, who thanks them for her freedom and attempts to convince Odysseus to serve her, as the Hellfire Cross cannot be wielded by a god.
 When he refuses, she tells them she will merely wait until her mortal son is born and ages instead.
 She starts to set the winged creatures free on the world and attempts to force Odysseus to cut his own throat, but he overcomes her power and impales her through the stomach, killing Persephone, their son and all the creatures.
 Some time after Persephone's death, Odysseus and Homer return to the sea and continue back to Ithaca.